One of my all-time favorite desserts is crumb cake. Entenmann’s crumb cake, specifically.

 - Sprinkle your crumb topping over your cake.
 I used about 3/4 of the topping and saved 1/4 for the end.

-- Microwave for 45-60 seconds, depending on your microwave strength.
+- Microwave for one minute.
 Don’t be afraid when it poofs up- that’s going to happen!
 It will also depend on your mug size, but one minute should work great.

 - Slide the mug cake out onto a plate (you can use your silicone spatula to loosen it away from the edges if necessary) or enjoy directly in the mug.
 Sprinkle the rest of the crumb topping over the cake, top with powdered sugar, and dig in!